CameronRWS/Conways-Game-of-Life/README.md

 # COMS 327 - Project 2 Part A
-This part of the project is an implementation of Conway's Game of Life displayed on a graphics server.
+This part of the project is an implementation of Conway's Game of Life displayed on a graphics window.

 ## Features Implemented